bnb-chain/bsc-snapshots/README.md

 Step 2: Download && Uncompress
 - Copy the above snapshot URL.
-- Download:  `wget -O geth.zip  "<paste snapshot URL here>"` .
-It will take one or two hours to download the snapshot, you can put it in the backgroud by `nohup wget -O geth.zip  "<paste snapshot URL here?" &`
+- Download:  `wget -O geth.tar.gz  "<paste snapshot URL here>"` .
+It will take one or two hours to download the snapshot, you can put it in the backgroud by `nohup wget -O geth.tar.gz  "<paste snapshot URL here?" &`
-- Uncompress: `unzip geth.zip`.
+- Uncompress: `tar zxvf geth.tar.gz` or `tar -I pigz -xvf geth.tar.gz`.
 It will take more than two hours to uncompress.
-You can put it in the backgroud by `nohup unzip geth.zip &`
+You can put it in the backgroud by `nohup tar zxvf geth.tar.gz &`
 - You can combine the above steps by running a script:
 ```
-wget -O geth.zip  "<paste snapshot URL here>"
+wget -O geth.tar.gz  "<paste snapshot URL here>"
-unzip geth.zip
+tar zxvf geth.tar.gz
 ```

 Step 3: Replace Data